High Point Market is, without a doubt, the most important furniture market in North America, if not the world.

 #HPMKT TIP 4:

-If you want to plan your time so you only purchase from Designer Friendly resources that give you the best pricing, I strongly recommend buying THIS from Houston, TX based interior designer Veronica Solomon’s store.
+Plan your time so you only purchase from designer friendly resources that give you the best pricing so you can maximize your income.
+For this purpose, I strongly recommend buying THIS from Houston, TX based interior designer Veronica Solomon’s online store.

 NOTE: I am not receiving any money from Veronica by sharing this with you.
-I simply think it’s important to support those vendor/exhibitors who support the ability of professional interior designers to make money.
+I simply think it’s important to support those vendor/exhibitors who support professional interior designers.

 #HPMKT TIP #5